 Schedule charging is a genuinely useful feature.
 Set a charging schedule and the car starts at your chosen time, allowing you to take advantage of cheaper off-peak hours and save money.

-This is especially handy if you’ve got an EV tariff with lower overnight rates, as scheduling charging during off peak hours helps optimize charging costs.
+This is especially handy if you’ve got an EV tariff with lower overnight rates, as scheduling charging during off-peak hours helps optimise charging costs.
 In practice, this is where a smart charger really earns its keep.

 Remote Control and Charging Data